mtlynch/mtlynch.io/_posts/2017-05-20-windows-sia-mining.md

 If you're buying a new GPU anyway, and you're interested in Siacoin mining performance as a factor in your decision, the tables above can help you decide.

-**Update (2017-06-22)**: On June 20th, 2017, Sia [announced](https://twitter.com/SiaTechHQ/status/877172219679563778) an upcoming ASIC miner for Siacoin, so investing in Siacoin GPU mining hardware at this point will almost certainly be unprofitable.
-Using your existing mining hardware may continue being profitable until ASICs ship, however.
+**Update (2017-06-30)**: On June 23rd, 2017, Sia [announced](https://www.reddit.com/r/siacoin/comments/6j1gyg/obelisks_sia_asics_full_details/) an upcoming Siacoin ASIC miner called the [Obelisk](https://obelisk.tech/), designed to be 100 times faster than GPU mining.
+The Obelisk is targeting a ship date between March and June 2018.
+When Obelisk customers begin using their devices, GPU mining for Siacoin will become unprofitable.
+If you plan to invest in GPU hardware, keep in mind that your Siacoin mining revenues will end soon after the Obelisk ships.

 # Caveats